sherin858/Birds-Game/README.md

 5. Each bird has specific score negative or positive according to bird
 6. Explosion of bomb kills surrounding birds
-7. Net added or removed score is shown to player
+7. Net added or removed score is shown to player in addition to total score displayed at the top and number of birds killed
 8. Explosion of bomb has red effect

 ![Alt text](assets/game4.jpg)